IBM/aspera-cli/README.md

 #### `openssl`

-To generate a private key pair with a passphrase the following can be used on any system:
+To generate a private key with a passphrase the following can be used on any system:

 ```bash
 openssl genrsa -passout pass:_passphrase_here_ -out ${PRIVKEYFILE} 4096